with Andrew Tyler

 Brian Simpson (Jazz Pianist)

 I was born and raised in Lincoln, NE and have had a passion for percussion instruments for as long as I can remember.
-I loved sitting on my kitchen floor and banging on pots and pans.
-My parents would also take me to watch the neighboring high school's drumline practice.
-In 5th grade I began playing the snare drum in school and by 7th grade I bought my first full drum set (for $20) that my family dubbed, "crap set."
-I started teaching myself how to play along to songs and would spend hours each day drumming.
+My parents even have photos of me drumming on pots back when I was a baby.
+In 5th grade I began playing the snare drum in school and by 7th grade I bought my first full drum set with allowance money I had saved up.
+I taught myself how to play along to songs and spent hours each day drumming in my bedroom.

-After joining every band offered through high school and playing in a few successful local bands, I decided to attend the University of Nebraska to study classical percussion with a focus in Music Education.
-After college I found an incredible drummer and instructor, Dana Murray, who had me study any style of music that I could gain new skills from.
-Under his instruction, I studied anything from pop and rock to world music and jazz.
+After joining every band offered through high school and playing in a few local bands, I decided to attend the University of Nebraska to study percussion with a focus in Music Education.
+There, I studied many different classical percussion instruments and played in the marching band.
+After college I found an incredible drummer and instructor, Dana Murray, who taught me to appreciate any style of music that I could gain new skills from.
+Under his instruction, I worked on everything from pop, funk, and rock to world music and jazz.
 From the first lesson, I knew I was going to change my passion of drumming from a hobby into my career.
-In a few months he convinced me to quit my full-time job at State Farm to focus my energy toward my passion.
-Three months after quitting the cubicle job and practicing six to eight hours every day, I picked up my first touring gig that took me all over the country and overseas.
+After a few months of studying with him, he convinced me to fully commit to music and quit my full-time job at State Farm to focus my energy toward my passion.
+Three months after quitting my full-time job and practicing six to eight hours every day, I picked up my first touring gig that took me all over the country and overseas.
 I learned so much on these tours and they even led to sharing the stage with blues legend, Buddy Guy.

-A couple years into being a professional drummer, I moved to LA for a change of scenery into one of the best music hubs in the country.
-Since then, I've toured with many major label acts and continue to play in some incredible bands.
-I also wanted to pass on the knowledge and inspiration that was given to me from Dana through teaching.
-Being a drum instructor never feels like work for me and I truly enjoy watching my students gain new skills and confidence through our lessons.
+A couple years into being a professional drummer in NE, I moved to LA to further pursue my dream.
+Since then, I've toured with many major label acts and continue to play in some incredible bands, but decided to focus on teaching.
+I truly enjoy passing on the knowledge from all of my experiences through teaching.
+Being a drum instructor never feels like work for me and I love watching my students gain new skills and confidence through our lessons!

-If I'm not drumming, I'm most likely running on local trails training for anything from a 50k to 100 mile ultra marathon.
-I also created a program called TRAIL KIDZ to help get kids out onto LA's beautiful local trails to hike or run and to encourage a healthy lifestyle.
+When I'm not drumming, I spend as much time as possible outside.
+I love skiing, trailrunning, and backpacking.
+I hiked the Pacific Crest Trail in 2022 and have run many ultra marathons ranging from 50k to 100 miles.
+I also created a program called Trail Kidz to help get kids out onto LA's beautiful trails to hike or run and to encourage a healthy lifestyle.
+For more info, go to TrailKidzSocal.com